yaydede/Bootcamp_book/docs/07-Sim.md

 5. **Bootstrapping,**
 6. **Power of simulation - A fun example.**

 Why would we want to simulate data?
 Why not just use real data?
 Because with real data, we don’t know what the right answer is.
 Suppose we use real data and we apply a method to extract information, how do we know that we applied the method correctly?
 Now suppose we create artificial data by simulating a "Data Generating Model".
 Since we can know the correct answer, we can check whether or not our methods work to extract the information we wish to have.
-If our method is correct, than we can apply it to real data.
+If our method is correct, then we can apply it to the real data.

 ## Sampling in R: `sample()`

-Let's play with sample() for simple random sampling.
-We will see the arguments of sample() function.
+Let's play with `sample()` for simple random sampling.
+We will see the arguments of `sample()` function.

 ```r